Piyush2112/-ApacheConfig/README.md

 In your /etc/apache2/sites-available, create ircc.conf and pt your csr and key files make sure to link your irrc.conf inside your /etc/apache2/sites-enabled.

-Optional create another folder inside the current folder with name ircc and use virtualenv to fetch binaries inside this.
-To check if this one is being used.

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines

 ### Who do I talk to? ###